clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 // the first time you log in.
 We set this variable when the
 // onIdentityReceived callback is triggered by the SDK after connecting private Identity local_identity;
-// Whether or not we're connected to SpacetimeDB private bool connected;
 ```

 The first three fields will appear in your Inspector so you can update your connection details without editing the code.
 The `moduleAddress` should be set to the domain you used in the publish command.
 You should not need to change `hostName` if you are using SpacetimeDB locally.